 1) Buy fresh, organic, local, and seasonal whenever possible

 2) Eat them either raw or lightly steamed (the two best methods), lightly sautéed, or lightly stir-fried.
-If stir-frying, use a liquid base of water or broth, then add a little oil at the end if desired.
+If stir-frying, use a liquid base of water or broth, then add a little oil at the end, if desired.
 Whichever method, don’t overcook!
 See my book Supercharge Your Cell Vitality for more information.

 4) Poor digestion?
 Consider juicing or steaming veggies.
 Spice it up!
 Add fennel, coriander, cardamom, ginger, or cumin.
 Introduce raw foods later on once tolerated.
+As stated above, if any excessive pain or gas develops, introduce these slowly to allow the intestinal flora to adapt.
+Many people find that a full-spectrum, plant-based digestive enzyme taken with meals can help a lot.
+Otherwise, consider getting a genetic stool test to map your gut microbiome.

 5) Eat a variety of colors for a wide spectrum of beneficial nutrients and flavonoids.